 Karatau argali in Kazakhstan and China (Tibet)

 Argali sheep being the largest and having the widest horns span is the most magnificent wild sheep in the world.
 Argali is found on altitudes between 2,500 to 5,500 meters (7,500-16,000 ft.).
 The hunt is relatively easy physically for Gobi and Altai argali, which are found at lower elevations.
 The hunt for Marco Polo argali in Kyrgyzstan and especially Tajikistan can be very demanding due to very high elevations.
 Physical conditioning several weeks in advance of the hunt is strongly recommended.
-Stalking the sheep requires a great deal of patience.
-Shots are frequently taken from distances of 300 to 500 meters (330 to 550 ft.) and beyond.
+Stalking argali sheep requires a great deal of patience.
+Shots are usually taken from distances of 200 to 500 meters (320 to 550 ft.) and occasionally beyond.
 A significant advantage is a familiarity with handling a horse.
 Local horses are easy to handle and well adapted to high altitudes.
 Travel on horseback enables one to cover longer distances, with less physical pain, in search of the perfect ram.
 Strict regulations by local governmental and international agencies allow the Argali population to remain stable.
 Limited number of licenses a year are issued for Marco Polo argali and Karelini argali hunts, and licenses for Karaganda, Littledale and Karatau argali licenses are issued extremely rarely, not even every year and in single numbers.